Advertisement

 Interview with Ben Scherlag

-Dr. Benjamin Scherlag, Professor of Medicine at the Oklahoma Health Science Center, discusses his beginning in electrophysiology and research that led to the development of the His bundle recording technique in humans.
+Dr. Benjamin Scherlag, Professor of Medicine at the Oklahoma Health Science Center, discusses his beginning in electrophysiology and research that led to the development of the bundle recording technique in humans.
 This technique is now a standard procedure worldwide used in the analysis and diagnosis of many cardiac arrhythmias.
 (10:53 minutes)